 C.A.R.E.
 Chiropractic Clinic

 Welcome to alternative and physical medicine.
-Our doctor is a chiropractic physician, with a fellow in acupuncture by two different organizations and a diplomat with the American Board of Chiropractic Acupuncture.
+Our doctor is a chiropractic physician, with a fellow in acupuncture by two different organizations and a diplomate with the American Board of Chiropractic Acupuncture.
 He has studied with five different doctors of acupuncture.
 He is certified in Chinese herbal medicine and diagnosis, in western botanical medicine, in hypnotherapy, is a certified rehabilitation specialist, a certified industrial consultant, and certified in disability ratings.

 Dr. Weeks has a special interest in integrated medicine in the work place and on the playing field.